This article was updated on 11/19/2020.

 Doubling the data rate does impose some distance limitations on the native channel length, especially with standard FR4-printed circuit board material.
 Improving the connector and enhancing PCIe receiver capabilities has translated into a larger attenuation budget for the PCIe channel.
-Even with the larger budget, the maximum channel length tends to be shorter for a PCIe Gen 4-compliant link.
-To counteract the increased attenuation, a much higher percentage of PCIe Gen 4 systems will use improved board materials and “link extension” devices.
-The term “link extension” can describe two types of signal conditioning devices.
-See Table 1.
+Even with the larger attenuation budget, the maximum channel length tends to be shorter for a PCIe Gen 4-compliant link.
+To counteract increased attenuation, a much higher percentage of PCIe Gen 4 systems are using link extension devices and/or improved board materials.
+The term link extension can describe two types of signal conditioning devices, as shown in Table 1.

 Table 1: Comparing the two types of signal-conditioning devices

-Figure 1: PCIe Tx Preset family, before and after a channel that includes a linear equalizer
+Figure 2: PCIe Tx preset family, before and after a channel that includes a linear equalizer

 A PCIe retimer is a combination of analog and digital circuits with specific features and requirements to directly interoperate with other PCIe Gen 4 devices.
 The addition of digital control and protocol awareness enables the retimer to completely reset the system’s jitter budget and handle the full channel attenuation specified in PCIe.
-This doubles the effective reach of a PCIe system link, enabling a wide variety of system architecture and topology choices (Figure 2).
+This doubles the effective reach of a PCIe system link, enabling a wide variety of system architecture and topology choices, as shown in Figure 3.

 Figure 2: Multi-clock domain PCIe link

 The PCIe standard continues to be the primary input/output (IO) interconnect within the server and PC environment.
 As engineers work to extend PCIe beyond the server to take advantage of its simplicity, scalability and bandwidth, they must also deal with PCIe clock distribution throughout the expanded system.
 To help alleviate distribution problems, many designs are moving to PCIe implementations that encompass multiple local clock domains.
-Retimers supporting Separate Reference Clock with Independent Spread (SRIS) form a good clock domain boundary as PCIe signals travel across cables or between server chassis in a rack.
+Retimers supporting separate reference clock with independent spread (SRIS) are ideally located to be a clock domain boundary as PCIe signals travel across cables or between server chassis in a rack.

-The choice of a linear repeater or protocol-aware retimer will depend on many factors.
-Systems that just need a little help to lower the effective channel attenuation between system components can consider the repeater a lower-power alternative to a full retimer implementation.
-Systems with complex topologies and high levels of attenuation are candidates for a retimer solution; learn more here.
+The choice of a signal conditioning solution (Table 2) whether it is a redriver, a redriver with integrated mux/demux, or a protocol-aware retimer will depend on many system factors.
+Systems that need help to lower the effective channel attenuation between system components can consider the redriver since it is a lower-power, ultra-low latency and low-solution cost alternative to a full retimer implementation.
+Systems with complex topologies, high levels of attenuation and in need of jitter budget reset are good candidates for a retimer solution.